Backdated Withdrawal Information

 • You wish to obtain tuition relief (a backdated withdrawal is not a mechanism to appeal tuition charges).

-A request for a backdated withdrawal will be considered within 12 weeks of the last day of classes and must be supported by documentation for requests made on any grounds, including compassionate.
-Documentation must be official, substantive and clearly show why you were unable to meet the deadline to withdraw from your course(s).
+A request for a backdated withdrawal must be supported by documentation verifying the health or compassionate reasons you were unable to meet the deadline to withdraw from your course(s).
 Acceptable documentation can potentially include one or a combination of the following:

-• A written statement outlining the reasons for the Backdated Withdrawal request, including the reasons you were unable to withdraw from the course(s) before the academic deadline (including any functional limitations if you have a health/mental health condition);
+• A written statement outlining the reasons for the Backdated Withdrawal request, including the reasons you were unable to withdraw from the course(s) before the academic deadline (including any functional limitations if you have a disability or health-related reasons);

 • Clearly indicate which course(s) the backdated withdrawal is requested from;